FiddlerZsolt/instapp-api/README.md

 # InstaApp API - Express Starter

-A RESTful API starter project for a social media application using Express.js, Sequelize ORM, and MySQL.
+A RESTful API starter project for a social media application using Express.js, Sequelize ORM, and PostgreSQL.

 ## Features

 * Express.js server setup with best practices
-* Sequelize ORM integration with MySQL
+* Sequelize ORM integration with PostgreSQL
 * User and Post models with relationships
 * RESTful API endpoints for users and posts
 * Like/unlike functionality
 * Error handling middleware
 * Environment variable configuration
+* Docker and Docker Compose integration

 ## Project Structure